Brad Pitt and Jennifer Aniston Are Set for a Virtual 2020 Emmys Reunion - E! Online

 (The Oscar winning actor's SNL appearance may've been brief, but it clearly left an impression.)

-And since an in-person reunion is impossible, due to the ongoing coronavirus pandemic, we hope these two will cross paths virtually during TV's biggest night.
+And since an in-person reunion is unlikely, due to the ongoing coronavirus pandemic, we hope these two will cross paths virtually during TV's biggest night.
 It wouldn't be the first time they caused a stir at an awards show!

 The A-list exes had fans in a tizzy earlier this year after they shared a congratulatory hug at the 2020 SAG Awards.
 After they both won in their categories and gave noteworthy speeches, Pitt and Aniston ended up in the press room at the exact same time.